zoekirsh/ruby-enumerables-array-count-lab-sfo01-seng-ft-111620/README.md

 task - get the **pre-computed** total number of elements in a given array.
-That is all they do (though we've seen working with `while` loops that this alone can be pretty useful). `Array`s always keep track of their size, and these methods just access that information.
+That is all they do (though we've seen working with `while` loops that this alone can be pretty useful). `Array`s always keep track of their size, and these methods access that information.

-As we mentioned, `count` is an enumerable.
-Enumerables are _available_ to all `Array`s, but operate a bit differently - they always _enumerate_; they move over elements in a collection one by one. `count` doesn't just ask an `Array for information it already knows, it _counts_ every element.
+As we mentioned, `count` is an Enumerable.
+Enumerables are _available_ to all `Array`s, but operate a bit differently - they always _enumerate_; they move over elements in a collection one by one. `count` doesn't just ask an `Array` for information it already knows.
+It _counts_ every element.

 Because `count` goes through the work of enumerating over each element, we have some additional control over _how_ it counts.
 We can do this by passing a